Death of the Wolf.

 Burying in the sand his powerful claws.

-He knew he had lost because he was surprised,
+He knew he was dead because he was surprised,

 His retreat, all his paths cut off.

 At once, he took in his burning maw,